Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Summary of results

 \section{Summary of results}

-In this work we adapt the quantum phase estimation algorithm used in recent resource estimation papers \cite{babbush2018encoding,lee2021Even} to an early-fault-tolerant quantum computer.
-We define early-fault tolerance as ``\emph{the era where we can use quantum error correction to correct all but \(\Omega(1)\) errors, and we must design algorithms to be robust to the remainder (via e.g. quantum error mitigation)}''.
-In this setup, we retain the ability to trade off error suppression power against physical resources.
-This gives us (as shown in Fig.~\ref{fig:design_principles}) an additional parameter (the logical noise rate $\gamma$) to optimize, which is part of the focus of this work.
-We choose this `top-down' approach to early fault-tolerance (which is similar to the approach taken in Refs.~\cite{Katabarwa2023-cy}) instead of a `bottom-up' approach taken by some other works~\cite{Akahoshi2024-td,Akahoshi2024-uk} as this requires relatively few assumptions on the physical device used.
-To perform a resource analysis, we need to select a specific QEC architecture, but we expect that our framework can be used to extend any such architecture into the early-fault tolerant regime.
-We consider a quantum computer using a two-dimensional surface code~\cite{fowlerSurface2012}, that performs fault-tolerant Clifford gates using lattice surgery~\cite{Horsman2012-vd} and uses CCZ magic state injection and distillation to implement non-Clifford Toffoli gates~\cite{gidneyEfficient2019}.
-Such an architecture is popular because it can tolerate relatively high physical error rates, and because it can be implemented using a two-dimensional lattice of locally connected qubits~\cite{Raussendorf2007-sa, Fowler2009-yz}.
-In App.~\ref{sec:early_ft_algs} we outline common estimates for error suppression rates, as well as the performance of logical and physical gates for this common class of codes.
+Our overall goal is to extend recent resource estimates for practical quantum phase estimation \cite{babbushEncoding2018,leeEven2021} to the case of early-fault-tolerant quantum computers.
+We define early-fault tolerance as \emph{the operational regime where we can use quantum error correction to correct all but \(\Omega(1)\) errors, and we must design algorithms to be robust to the remainder (via e.g. quantum error mitigation)}.
+In this setup, we retain the ability to spend more physical resources to reduce the logical error rate $\gamma$ through quantum error correction.
+In contrast to standard fault-tolerant quantum algorithm design, we consider $\gamma$ as an additional free parameter to optimize jointly with other parameters of the algorithm, subject to any constraint imposed by the device (e.g.~number of available physical qubits).
+The comparison of the standard fault-tolerant algorithm design process with our early fault-tolerant framework is illustrated in Fig.~\ref{fig:design_principles}.
+We choose this \emph{top-down} approach to early fault-tolerance (which is similar to the approach taken in Refs.~\cite{katabarwaEarly2023}) instead of a \emph{bottom-up} approach taken by some other works~\cite{akahoshiPartially2024,akahoshiCompilation2024} as this requires relatively few assumptions on the physical device used.